haxiomic/dts2hx/ROADMAP.md

 	- if > x, re-print with multiLineFields

 - Formatting issues in Typescript.hx

+- Issue: Global.hx, multiple root Global.hx's will override each other

 - Enums:
 	- Generate method to get keys